ponylang/pony-tutorial/expressions/arithmetic.md

 # Arithmetic

+Arithmetic is about the stuff you learn to do with numbers in primary school: Addition, Subtraction, Multiplication, Division and so on.
+Piece of cake.
+We all know that stuff.
+We nonetheless want to spend a whole section on this topic, because when it comes to computers the devil is in the details.

+As introduced in [Primitives](../primitives.md#built-in-primitive-types) numeric types in Pony are represented as a special kind of primitive that maps to machine words.
+Both integer types and floating point types support a rich set of arithmetic and bit-level operations.
+These are expressed as [Infix Operators](../infix-ops.md) that are implemented as plain functions on the numeric primitive types.

 Pony focusses on two goals, performance and safety.
 From time to time, these two goals collide.
 This is true especially for arithmetic on integers and floating point numbers.
 Safe code should check for overflow, division by zero and other error conditions on each operation where it can happen.
 Pony tries to enforce as much safety invariants at compile time as it possibly can, but checks on arithmetic operations can only happen at runtime.
 Performant code should execute integer arithmetic as fast and with as few CPU cycles as possible.
 Checking for overflow is expensive, doing plain dangerous arithmetic that is possibly subject to overflow is cheap.

 Pony provides different ways of doing arithmetic to give the programmer the freedom to chose which operation suits best for him, the safe but slower operation or the fast one, because performance is crucial for the use case.